-As mentioned previously, this Framework acknowledges that there are many testing types ranging from application and/or network penetration testing to adversary emulation testing.
-Different types of testing present different risks to different systems, such as in production systems and those emulated in testing / development environment.
+As mentioned previously, this Framework acknowledges that there are many testing types ranging from application and/or network penetration testing to Threat-led penetration testing.
+Different types of testing present different risks to different systems, such as in production systems and those emulated in testing / development environments.
 Firms should understand the benefits of and risks associated with the different types of testing and choose the method that best suits their needs in evaluating their cybersecurity programs.